AppGambitStudio/serverless-docs/README.md

 - AWS API Gateway (For Google Sign-In Tokens)
 - AWS IAM (Roles, Permissions, etc)

-# Caveats
+## Caveats
-- Front-end needs to be manually pushed with `npm run deploy` command.
-Reminder, front-end is still a vanilla JS.
-- MFA is by enabled by default, will ask to configure after the first login.
+- MFA is by enabled by default, required to configure after the first login.
-- Google Sign-In is optional and by default disabled.
-Will provide more detail in the docs.
+- Google Sign-In is optional and by default disabled, will share more detail in the docs.
-- Some UI glitches :) as expected.
-- Documentation is still not complete and some work is in progress.
+- Documentation is still work in progress.

 # Deployment
 The app currently has two deployment setups, 1) Serverless Framework and 2) SAM.
 The serverless framework is already pushed in the repo and SAM will be pushed soon.